Teen girl: Parents held me and 12 siblings captive

 The six children -- including the 17-year-old who escaped -- are being treated at Riverside University Health System Medical Center in Moreno Valley.
 The seven adults are being treated at Corona Regional Medical Center in Corona, authorities said.

-State records: home listed as a school
+Home listed as a school, state records show

 David Turpin is listed as the principal of the Sandcastle Day School, according to a California Department of Education website.
 It was operated out of his home, the same nondescript, suburban residence where the 13 victims were found.
 The day school opened March 21, 2011, and was described as a private school serving grades 1-12.
 According to the website, the status of the school is "active."